The 20 Best Short Bowel Syndrome Doctors Near Me in Pittsburgh, PA

 English

 David Whitcomb, MD, PhD, specializes in gastroenterology and is board-certified in internal medicine by the American Board of Internal Medicine.
 He is affiliated with UPMC Presbyterian.
 Dr. Whitcomb completed his fellowship and residencies at the Duke University School of Medicine and medical degree at Ohio State University College of Medicine.
 Dr. Whitcomb is rated as an Experienced provider by MediFind in the treatment of Short Bowel Syndrome.
-His top areas of expertise are Hereditary Pancreatitis, Chronic Pancreatitis, Acute Pancreatitis, Pancreaticoduodenectomy, and Pancreatectomy.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Hereditary Pancreatitis, Acute Pancreatitis, Chronic Pancreatitis, Pancreaticoduodenectomy, and Pancreatectomy.
+Dr. Whitcomb is board certified in American Board Of Internal Medicine.

 Experienced in Short Bowel Syndrome